Universality in driven open quantum matter: Introduction

 \paragraph*{Realizations of paradigmatic nonequilibrium universality (Secs.~\ref{Sec:DP}--\ref{sec:driven-open-BEC-2D-1D}).}

 Driven open quantum systems enable the realization of paradigmatic nonequilibrium scenarios, which hitherto were difficult to implement.
-This includes the above mentioned directed percolation (Sec.~\ref{Sec:DP}) and self-organized criticality (Sec.~\ref{sec:SOC}), as well as Kardar-Parisi-Zhang (KPZ) universality (Sec.~\ref{sec:driven-open-BEC-2D-1D}).
-The challenge to theory is to extract these instances of universality from concrete microscopic platforms made of quantum ingredients.
-This is achieved by systematic coarse graining all the way to the macroscale.
-We also describe recent experiments in polariton systems observing KPZ physics, and driven Rydberg gases exhibiting directed percolation as well as self-organized criticality.
-This highlights driven open quantum platforms as controllable laboratories for nonequilibrium statistical mechanics.
+Here we discuss the above mentioned directed percolation (Sec.~\ref{Sec:DP}) and self-organized criticality (Sec.~\ref{sec:SOC}), including their observation in driven Rydberg gases.
+We also describe the emergence of Kardar-Parisi-Zhang (KPZ) universality and its recent realization in polariton systems (Sec.~\ref{sec:driven-open-BEC-2D-1D}).
+The challenge to theory is to extract these instances of universality from concrete microscopic platforms via systematic coarse graining all the way to the macroscale.
+The recent experimental breakthroughs highlight driven open quantum platforms as controllable laboratories for nonequilibrium statistical mechanics.